-The third mixed-use area in Downtown El Sobrante applies to San Pablo Dam Road between El Portal and Appian Way.
-This is the core of the Downtown area.
-The intent is to create a more unified and vibrant district by creating a town square, improving San Pablo Dam Road, and encouraging new multi-family residential, offices, retail, and mixed-use projects.
-The town square is envisioned on the south side of the block between Hillcrest Avenue and Pitt Way and includes a new public parking area and a new collector street connecting Pitt Way to Hillcrest Avenue.
+The third mixed-use area in downtown El Sobrante applies to San Pablo Dam Road between El Portal and Appian Way.
+This is the core of the downtown area.
+The intent is to create a more unified and vibrant district by creating a town square, improving San Pablo Dam Road, and encouraging new multiple-family residential, offices, retail, and mixed-use projects.
+The town square is envisioned on the Mechanics Bank property on the south side of the block between Hillcrest Avenue and Pitt Way.
 Consolidation of existing small parcels is encouraged to create more viable development sites.
 A 50-foot height limit applies to parcels within this zone, provided that the mass, height, and shape of buildings preserve views and are compatible with community character.
-Residential-only projects are permitted and are subject to a density limit of 12 units per acre.
-Mixed-use projects that include housing are not subject to a density limit but are subject to a total FAR limit of 1.0.
-Parking and access issues must be addressed and resolved where such projects are proposed.
-Projects that are entirely commercial are permitted and are also subject to a 1.0 FAR.

 The vision for this area also includes improvements to San Pablo Dam Road.
 Potential improvements include new bike lanes or a separated bike lane, wider sidewalks, more off-street parking, new pedestrian crossings, and more attractive and coordinated signage.
 New buildings should complement the streetscape improvements and create a more pedestrian-friendly environment.